Young Woman: Mom, dad, I-I-I need to tell you, tell you something. I’m pregnant.

-Amy: But she pours it all out to him and he said some encouraging words and he said, "You know what?
+Amy: But … so, she pours every … all … it all out to him and he said some encouraging words and he said, “You know what?
 My wife is gonna call you.
-We think our church has something."
+We’ll get … we think our church has something.”
 So, he left.
 So, she got into our program.
-She's sitting next to me in her first class and she's telling all the girls how she heard about Embrace Grace.
-And she said something under her breath that forever changed my life, I mean powerful and she didn't even know it.
-She said, "My dad said he thinks I'll be a horrible mom, but that guy at the UPS store said, he thought I would be a good mom."
+She’s sitting next to me in her first class and she’s telling all the girls how she heard about Embrace Grace.
+And she said something under her breath that forever changed my life, I mean powerful and she didn’t even know it.
+She said, “My dad said he thinks I’ll be a horrible mom, but that guy at the UPS store said, he thought I would be a good mom.”

-Amy: And it just blows me away, that a perfect stranger, that she would most likely never see again, said something so simple that he probably just didn't even realize that, that, that meant everything to her.
-That was all she had to hold onto, to say, that man thinks that I might be a good mom, so maybe I can do this.
-And there's people like this everywhere.
-They are, you know, all the people that are checking us out at the grocery store.
-They're not robots.
-They are real people with real issues and they're looking for a sign for someone to say, "You can do this," whatever they are going through.
-So, just saying you'll be a great mom, that's a powerful statement, so simple, but powerful.
+Amy: And it just blows me away, that someone … a perfect stranger that she would most likely never see again, said something so simple that he probably just didn’t even realize that, that meant everything to her.
+That was all she had to hold onto, to say, that man thinks he might be … that I might be a good mom, so maybe I can do this.
+And there’s people like this everywhere.
+They are at … you know, all the people that are checking us out at the grocery store or … they’re not robots.
+They are real people with real issues and they’re looking for a sign for someone to say, “You can do this,” whatever they are going through.
+So, just saying you’ll be a great mom, that’s a powerful statement, so simple, but powerful.

-Jim: Amy, it's so obvious.
+Jim: Amy, it … it just … it’s so obvious.
 It reminds me of the Scripture, that your tongue is—

 Jim: --full of life or death.
 And I mean, her father spoke death to her—